Complete Synchronization and its Transition in Higher Harmonic Sakaguchi--Kuramoto Oscillators: Introduction

 In this paper, we propose a scheme to bridge these gaps by deriving a specific set of optimal natural frequencies that allows the system to achieve complete synchronization, even in the presence of phase frustration.
 Unlike previous works, we analytically derive this frequency set based on the network's degree heterogeneity and the specific phase-frustrated coupling function.

 The paper is organized as follows: In Section \ref{Mathematical Model} , we introduce the mathematical model.
 In Section \ref{Analytical Derivation}, we perform the analytical derivation to find the optimal frequency set.
 We also mathematically explore the effect of multiplicative noise in the natural frequency set on synchronization.
-Further, we employ a mean-field approach to analytically determine the critical coupling strength, specifically examining the regime where the first harmonic is absent $(K_1=0)$.
-In Section \ref{Results}, we present numerical results that demonstrate the system reaches complete synchronization.
-We also highlight a dynamical disparity where the first order parameter exhibits non-reversible transition pathways in the absence of direct first-harmonic coupling.
-Finally, in the Appendix, we demonstrate the generalization of our framework and extend the analysis to third-order harmonic coupling.
+Further, we employ a mean-field approach to analytically determine the critical coupling strength of the pure second-order SK model.
+In Section \ref{Results}, we present numerical results that demonstrate complete synchronization for the bi-harmonic SK model and complete two cluster synchronization for the pure second-harmonic SK model at some targeted coupling parameter.
+Finally, in the Appendix, we demonstrate the generalization of our framework .